 This document describes the methodology Wellington Electricity Lines Limited (WELL) uses to allocate Transmission Costs to some large customers who have a direct agreement with WELL.
 The direct agreement with these customers will state whether this methodology applies to that customer.
 This methodology is consistent with how Transmission costs are allocated to other customers receiving distribution services from WELL.
-The Transmissions cost allocation methodology for customers on WELL's standard tariffs is provided in WELL's Pricing Methodology which can be found on its website at: www.welectricity.co.nz/disclosures/pricing
+The Transmissions cost allocation methodology for customers on WELL's standard tariffs is provided WELL's which website in Pricing Methodology can be found its on at: www.welectricity.co.nz/disclosures/pricing

 The method by which Transmission Costs are incurred by Wellington Electricity is determined largely by the Electricity Authority (EA) who sets the Transmission Pricing Methodology (TPM) Transpower (the grid operator) uses to allocate costs to users of grid transmission services.
-Wellington Electricity may change its allocation methodology from time to time to account for changes in Transmission Costs, the methodology used to determine Transmission costs to customers.
+Wellington Electricity may change its allocation methodology from time to time to account for changes in Transmission Costs, the methodology used to determine Transmission Costs, or the methodology used to allocate Transmission costs to customers.

-This methodology has been updated for the new TPM introduced in 2022 and will be applied to WELL's prices from 1 April 2023.
+This methodology has been updated for the new TPM introduced in 2022.